fdiaz/SwiftInspector/CONTRIBUTING.md

 #### SwiftInspector

 Contains the main executable for this command line tool.
-This contains the entry point `main.swift` file and the scaffolding around managing commands and options for these commands.
-We can think of this as the *"frontend"* of this project.
+It contains the entry point `main.swift` file.

 #### SwiftInspectorKit

+It’s divided into **Frontend** and **Core**.

+- **Frontend**: The scaffolding around managing commands and options for these commands.
+This is what the end user interacts with.
-Is the *"core"* or *"backend"* of this project.
-In here is where the magic happens.
-You should put any file that's related to reading or rewriting Swift code in here.
+- **Core**: In here is where the magic happens.
+Any file that's related to analyzing Swift code should go in here.

 ### Adding a new Command

-To add a new command create a `YourCommand.swift` file inside the `Commands` folder in `SwiftInspector`.
-Your command should delegate to `SwiftInspectorKit` for all the logic related to reading/rewriting Swift code.
+To add a new command create a `YourCommand.swift` file inside the `Frontent/Commands` folder in `SwiftInspectorKiit`.
+Your command should delegate to files under `Core/` for all the logic related to analyzing Swift code.

-### Adding new functionality

-Since we want to separate the commands from the core functionality, you should abstract your core functionality in a class that lives in the `Core` folder in `SwiftInspectorKit`.